 PROJECT OVERVIEW AND PURPOSE

+The City of Tucson received a Federal grant for this project, Tucson Norte-Sur.
 This project is made possible through 950k in funding from the Federal Transit Administration’s Pilot Transit-Oriented Development Planning Program, awarded to the City of Tucson in June 2020.

 The City of Tucson, in partnership with the City of South Tucson, is working to develop a strategic plan to guide future land use and real estate investments, infill development, and growth within the communities surrounding an important regional North-South transit corridor.
 The eTOD Strategic Plan project area extends approximately ¾-1 mile on both sides of the approximately 15-mile corridor, which begins at Tohono Tadai Regional Transit Center and includes Oracle Road on the north side of downtown, South 6th Avenue on the south side, and ends at the Tucson International Airport (see project map).